pakkunandy/pakkunandy.github.io/index.md

 * Software Security.
 * Social Engineering.

 My research style is interdisciplinary in general.
-I am leveraging many techniques and knowledge from many domains to tackle real-world security-related problems and design secured system.
-I am currently involved in Multimemdia Verification projects with [Prof. Dang-Nguyen Duc-Tien](https://dnductien.github.io/).
+I am leveraging many techniques and knowledge from many domains to tackle real-world security-related problems and design secure systems.
+I am currently involved in [Multimedia Verification](https://github.com/fotoverifier/fotoverifier) projects with [Prof. Dang-Nguyen Duc-Tien](https://dnductien.github.io/).

 # Teaching
 Teaching assistant at imec-DistriNet, KU Leuven
 * Software Architecture

-Lecturer and Teaching assistant at Falculty of Information Technology in VNUHCM-University of Science
+Lecturer and Teaching Assistant at the Faculty of Information Technology in VNUHCM-University of Science
 * Computer and Software Security
 * Cryptography and application
 * Mobile Development